Eternal Sunshine of the Spotless Mind: Development

 The concept of Eternal Sunshine of the Spotless Mind came from conversations between director Michel Gondry and co-writer Pierre Bismuth in 1998.
 The pair had met and become friends in the early 1980s during Gondry's drumming career in the French pop group Oui Oui.
 Bismuth had conceived of the idea of erasing certain people from people's minds in response to a friend complaining about her boyfriend; when he asked her if she would erase that boyfriend from her memory, she said yes.
 Bismuth originally planned to conduct an art experiment involving sending cards to people saying someone they knew had erased the card's recipient from their memory.
 When he mentioned this to Gondry, they developed it into a story based on the situations that would arise if it were scientifically possible.
-Bismuth never carried out his experiment idea.
+Bismuth never carried out his experiment.

 Gondry approached writer Charlie Kaufman with this concept, and they developed it into a short pitch.
 While the writers did not believe the concept was marketable, a small bidding war began over the idea.
 Steve Golin of Propaganda Films purchased it on June 12, 1998, for a low seven-figure sum.
 Kaufman, who was responsible for writing the screenplay, did not begin immediately, instead opting to suspend writing while he was working on Adaptation, Confessions of a Dangerous Mind, and Human Nature, the last of which Gondry directed as his directorial debut.

-During this time, filmmaker Christopher Nolan released his film Memento, which similarly deals with memory.
+During this time, filmmaker Christopher Nolan released Memento (2000), which similarly deals with memory.
 Due to the similarities, Kaufman became worried and tried to pull out of the project, but Golin made him complete it.
 During writing, the pitch's ownership changed several times resulting in Kaufman not having to deal with the studios until the end of the scriptwriting process.
 The final script made the studios nervous.

 Kaufman did not want to make the film a thriller and wanted to downplay the science fiction aspects of memory erasure, focusing on the relationship.
 He had an "enormous struggle" while writing the script, particularly encountering two problems: showing "the memories, Joel's reactions to the memories, and Joel interacting with Clementine outside of the memories in the memories," and the fact that characters could refer in later scenes to already erased memories.

 Kaufman resolved the first problem by making Joel lucid and able to comment on his memories and solved the second by making the memories degrade instead of immediately erasing, with complete erasure occurring at awakening.
 Kaufman's original name for the screenplay was 18 words long, as he had wanted a title that "you couldn't possibly fit on a marquee."
 He eventually decided on Eternal Sunshine of the Spotless Mind, a title originating from the 1717 poem Eloisa to Abelard by Alexander Pope.

+Alain Resnais's Je t'aime, je t'aime (1968) has been cited as an influence on the film.